-There are many forms of meditation, and I just discuss here the form I was taught .
+There are many forms of meditation, and I just discuss here the techniques I was taught .
 I practice and teach Vipassana–or Insight–meditation, a type of Buddhist meditation.
 This isn’t necessarily better than other kinds of meditation, it’s just one that works for me.

 Mindfulness can refer to many different states of mind.
 The general meaning is just being in the present moment.
 Mindfulness in Vipassana meditation refers to something a little more specific: being aware of the present moment while watching the mind’s movement toward greed, hatred, and delusion.
 So there is some interesting stuff going on there!

 For the beginning meditator: There is a lot of information out there for starting a meditation practice, so I won’t repeat it here.
 You might check out several books or web sites and see what works for you.